 Step 5: IVF Lab Reports

 Your in vitro fertilization procedure is followed closely by Michigan Reproductive Medicine fertility specialists (including our physicians and IVF lab specialists).
 They conduct frequent reviews of the status of your fertilization and the quality of your developing embryo(s).
 They also confer about decisions leading up to the transfer of the developed embryo back into your uterus.
+You can expect the embryos to develop for about 5 days in blastocyst culture prior to making a final determination about quality and quantity of viable embryos to either transfer to the uterus or to freeze for later.

 Step 6: Embryo Transfer